 Faith: students from all faith traditions are welcome; 80% are Catholic.

-Accreditation: New York State Association of Independent Schools (NYSAIS), Middle States Association of Colleges and Schools, and 3 times a National Blue Ribbon School of Excellence.
+Accreditation: New York State Association of Independent Schools (NYSAIS), and 3 times a National Blue Ribbon School of Excellence.

 College Bound: typically, 100% of our graduates enroll in domestic or international 4-year colleges or universities.